rusty-shell/rust-compress/README.md

 [![Build Status](https://travis-ci.org/alexcrichton/rust-compress.png?branch=master)](https://travis-ci.org/alexcrichton/rust-compress)

+**NOTE: This is not a production-quality library, it is a proof of concept.
+This library mainly contains *decoders*, not *encoders*.**

 This repository aims to house various implementations of compression algorithms, all written in rust.
 This is still very much a work in progress.